coderplex-org/coderplex-backend-old/.github/CONTRIBUTING.md

    ```bash
     pip install -r requirements/requirements.txt
    ```
 1. Install pre-commit into your git hooks. pre-commit will now run on every commit.
-Every time you clone a project that is using pre-comm it running `pre-commit install` should always be the first thing you do after installing requirements
+Every time you clone a project that is using pre-commit running `pre-commit install` should always be the first thing you do after installing requirements
    ```bash
     pre-commit install
    ```